visualpharm/Lunacy/docs/index.md

       <strong> How to retrieve an icon for FREE? </strong>
     </summary>

- It takes just a line of code:
+ It takes just a line of code, service endpoint concatinated with icons name:
  - `<img src=’https://img.icons8.com/search.svg’/>`
  - `<img src=’https://img.icons8.com/search.png’/>`

  to insert an icon in svg or png format directly from the CDN to your application of any scale.
 Alson please note that:
  - png icons are available in limited size (less than 550px)
  - only popular SVG icons are available for free